Close up photo of a cart with a bag of bananas, oranges, and apples and the word "Impact"

 normalization

-Surplus food donation is normal and welcomed in businesses across Northern Virginia and Washington, DC.
+Surplus food donation is normal and integrated for businesses across Northern Virginia and Washington, D.C.

-A strong and sustainable food system that prioritizes food recovery, helping fight hunger systematically.
+A strong, sustainable food system prioritizes food recovery, helping fight hunger systematically.

 Impactful Change

-A drop in environmental and economic impact.
-Clear reductions in GHG emissions and cost savings throughout the food system.
+We'll feel environmental and economic impact, with clear reductions in GHG emissions and cost savings in the food system.

 dignified access